shakebugs/shake-docs/docs/android/configuration-and-data/auto-screen-recording.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 >You can rely on your testers to record a video of their screen and attach it to their feedback and crash reports.
-Or, you can use this feature to always record their screen and automatically attach that video to the ticket.
+Or, you can use auto screen recording to always record their screen and automatically attach that video to the ticket.

 :::note
 Turn off this feature in production!